santimda/GA-TA/README.md

 # GA-TA

 ## Introduction
 **GA-TA**  program is used to convert an easy-to-build generic table into more complex tables in the specific format required to use with Structure, Arlequin, and R softwares.
 GA-TA is applicable to autosomic, mitochondrial and X chromosome data.
 The program is written in Python under an open source policy, allowing experienced users to download the program from the github repository (https://github.com/santimda/GA-TA) and adapt it by adding new modules upon convenience.

+## Running online
-A stable version of the program can be executed online at (FCAGLP-GA-TA).
+ A stable version of the program can be executed on a friendly user environment on this [GA-TA website](http://gata.fcaglp.unlp.edu.ar/).

-## Functionalities
+## Running on terminal

 To execute the program from the command line, run: